 As tyre tread is significantly lower on part worn tyres, they will also need to be replaced sooner than new tyres, resulting in further expense.

 Fitting part worn tyres to your vehicle poses a danger as it is impossible to know the history of that tyre and the damage that they may have suffered.
-Part worn tyres may have been incorrectly repaired or have signs of uneven wear and you may not find this out until it’s too late!
+Part worn tyres may have been incorrectly repaired or have signs of uneven wear – and, in some instances, you may not find this out until it’s too late.

 Unlike new tyres, you cannot be fully confident that the internal structure of a part worn tyre is uncompromised.
-Lumps and bulges can appear inside or outside a tyre following an impact and if undetected and unnoticed these can lead to a tyre blowout.
+Lumps and bulges can appear inside or outside a tyre following an impact and if undetected and unnoticed, these can lead to a burst tyre.